x-shivaditya/BCG/readme.md

 - Data transformation capabilities using using Data Frame APIs
 - Flexible log path management to track the application's behavior

+### Consideration
+The following module was created and tested on Windows

 ## Prerequisites
 Before starting with this PySpark project, ensure you have the following:
 1. Software Setup